Scottish Sprint Cup Preview, Tips, Runners & Trends

 Route to the Scottish Sprint Cup

-Many trainers will target races to use as prep races before coming to the Scottish Sprint Cup, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Scottish Sprint Cup.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race